MarkZH/Genetic_Chess/README.md

  - `-genetic` - a Genetic AI player.
 If a file name follows, load the genes from that file.
 If there are several genomes in a file, the file name can be followed by a number to load the genome with that ID.
  - `-random`  - an AI player that chooses moves randomly from all legal moves.

 A barely functional implementation of the [Chess Engine Communication Protocol](https://www.gnu.org/software/xboard/engine-intf.html) allows for play through xboard and similar programs (PyChess, etc.).
 When used this way, arguments are ignored.
+Future feature: specify a specific AI to use like -genetic or -random.

 ## Genes currently active in Genetic AI instances